-Will I still be able to use my emergency fund if my pet is having an emergency, but I haven’t finished completing their pet profile?
+Will I still be able to use the emergency fund if my pet is having an emergency, but I haven’t finished completing their pet profile?

-Can I use my fund without talking to Airvet first?
+Can I use the fund without talking to Airvet first?

-Why is a video call with the Airvet emergency team required before I can access my emergency fund?
+Why is a video call with the Airvet emergency team required before I can access the emergency fund?

 Our emergency team is required to initiate a video call with you in order to determine if your pet’s emergency qualifies for use of the emergency fund.
 Each assessment will be made on a case-by-case basis.
 If your pet is in a life-threatening situation, they will authorize your use of the fund.

-I was just authorized to use my emergency fund, but I won’t be able to get to the vet until tomorrow.
-Will my funds still be available?
+I was just authorized to use the emergency fund, but I won’t be able to get to the vet until tomorrow.
+Will the funds still be available?

-Once your fund use has been authorized, you have a 4 hour window to get to a physical emergency hospital or veterinary clinic in order to use your emergency fund.
+Once your use of the fund has been authorized, you have a 4-hour window to get to a physical emergency hospital or veterinary clinic in order to use the emergency fund.

-In the event that your arrival to the hospital happens after four hours, you will NOT be able to use your emergency fund.
+In the event that your arrival to the hospital happens after four hours, you will NOT be able to use the emergency fund.

-Can I use my emergency fund AFTER taking my pet to a hospital?
+Can I use the emergency fund AFTER taking my pet to a hospital?